 There are corridors along with arched openings along the boundary wall that has long narrow openings giving a view of both the forts.
 It seems there are cubicles for the convicts below the ground as at places there are steep staircases going down.
 There are holes from where the guide told us the food was thrown down for the prisoners.
 There is a small grave in the corridor that is supposed to be the pet dog of the sultan.

-Walk or drive across the vast ground to reach the base of Adilabad fort, a little-known fort of Delhi.
-Climb the flight of stairs and then climb a steep slope to reach the gate of the fort built with beam and lintel.
+Walk or drive across the vast ground to reach the base of Adilabad Fort, a little-known fort of Delhi.
+Climb the flight of stairs and then climb a steep slope to reach the gate of the fort built with a beam and lintel.
 The fort is being restored at the moment and we could see the ongoing work at the front bastion.
 The fort as it stands now is much smaller than the Tughlaqabad fort.
 It is said that the plan of this fort was very similar to the other fort.
 And the two forts were connected by a causeway, though I could not locate this causeway.

 A map there shows the layout plan of the fort.
 From the main gate, you get a panoramic view of the other fort.
-The lawns have been recently laid and so have been the small plants.
-Looks like ASI or Delhi Govt have some plans for the fort.
+The lawns have been recently laid and so have the small plants.
+Looks like ASI or Delhi Govt has some plans for the fort.

 This walk requires good 2-3 hours and involves climbing two forts.
-Like one of my historian friends said, this is a site that belongs to a single culture.
+As one of my historian friends said, this is a site that belongs to a single culture.
 And is not multi-cultural like say Mehrauli or Purana Qila.
 This is a lesser-known and not so frequently visited part of Delhi.
 Explore it when you get time.

 Recommend you to read the following travel blog on Places to visit in Delhi.